mousepawmedia/pawlib/docs/source/general/console.rst

     be repurposing this command in a later version.

 We've provided comparative tests in our suites, to facilitate performance comparisons of PawLIB against the standard alternatives.
-Each test pair shares the same name, but the standard comparative test is marked with an asterisk (``*``).

-You can run a comparative benchmark using the command ``compare <test1> <test2> [repetitions]``.
+These can be run via ``benchmark <test> [repetitions]`` - the comparative test will automatically be run.
 The optional last argument allows you to specify how many times to run each test per pass, between 10 and 10,000 inclusively.
 The more repetitions, the more accurate the results, but the longer it will take to run.
-If you're not sure, you should just go with the default (1000 repetitions).
+If you're not sure, you should just go with the default (100 repetitions).

+You can also run a comparative benchmark between any two tests ``compare <test1> <test2> [repetitions]``.
+If no number of repetitions is specified, the default (100 repetitions) will be used.

 For example, to see how FlexArray performs against ``std::vector`` in inserting values at the beginning of the data structure (shifting), you